Replacing Ruby with CSS Grid on shivjm.name

 And I was done!
 Well, I also had to add font sizes, borders, alignment, and padding like in the Ruby version.
 But then I was done:

-This version doesn’t hide the parentheses and has minuscule differences in spacing and sizing in
+This doesn’t hide the parentheses and tweaks the spacing and sizing, in line with my current

-line with my current preferences.
+preferences.
 Other than that, I believe I’ve achieved the same effect.
-Note
+Note that my initial Merge

-unnecessarily went to great lengths to hide the spacing span
+lengths to hide the spacing span

 s.
 I later removed those rules.